OpenGVLab/InternVL/README.md

 - `2024/02/12`: InternVL-Chat-V1.2 has been released.
 It achieves 51.6 on MMMU val and 82.3 on MMBench test.
 For more details, please refer to our [blog](https://internvl.github.io/blog/2024-02-21-InternVL-1.2/), [SFT data](https://github.com/OpenGVLab/InternVL/tree/main/internvl_chat#prepare-training-datasets) or try our [demo](https://internvl.opengvlab.com/).
 The model is now available on [HuggingFace](https://huggingface.co/OpenGVLab/InternVL-Chat-V1-2), and both training/evaluation data and scripts are open-sourced.
 - `2024/02/04`: [InternVL-Chat-V1.1](https://huggingface.co/OpenGVLab/InternVL-Chat-V1-1) achieves 44.67% on [MMVP](https://github.com/tsb0601/MMVP), higher than GPT-4V!
 - `2024/01/27`: We release 448 resolution model, achieving 76.6 on MMBench dev, see [here](https://github.com/OpenGVLab/InternVL/tree/main/internvl_chat#-evaluation-chinese-models).
-- `2024/01/24`: InternVL-Chat-V1.1 is released, it supports Chinese and has stronger OCR capability, see [here](https://huggingface.co/OpenGVLab/InternVL-Chat-V1-1) or try our [demo](https://internvl.opengvlab.com/).
+- `2024/01/24`: InternVL-Chat-V1.1 is released, it supports Chinese and has stronger OCR capability, see [here](https://huggingface.co/OpenGVLab/InternVL-Chat-V1-1).
 - `2024/01/16`: We release our [customized mmcv/mmsegmentation/mmdetection code](https://github.com/OpenGVLab/InternVL-MMDetSeg), integrated with DeepSpeed, which can be used for training large-scale object detection and semantic segmentation models.

 ## Documents